gnkapet/gnkapet.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my homepage.
+I am an Assistant Professor at the [Department of Mathematics](http://www.math.uth.gr/) of the [University of Thessaly](http://www.uth.gr/).

 I obtained my BSc in Mathematics from the [Department of Mathematics](http://www.math.uoa.gr/) of the [University of Athens](http://www.uoa.gr/).
 Then I obtained my MSc in Pure Mathematics and my PhD in Mathematics from the [Department of Mathematics and Applied Mathematics](http://www.math.uoc.gr/) of the [University of Crete](http://www.uoc.gr/).

 After my studies, I held postdoc positions at the [Federal University of Santa Catarnia](http://www.ufsc.br/) and at [Sabanci University](http://www.sabanciuniv.edu/) and I served as a Visiting Lecturer at the [Department of Mathematics and Applied Mathematics](http://www.math.uoc.gr/) of the [University of Crete](http://www.uoc.gr/).

 More details about my studies and my postdoctoral experience can be found at my [cv](/al-folio/cv/).

 Last but not least, you may want to check at the [Greek Algebra and Number Theory Seminar](https://sites.google.com/view/gantseminar) that I co-organize.